remix-run/remix/docs/discussion/state-management.md

 ## Understanding State Management in React

-In a typical React context, when we refer to "state management", we're primarily discussing how we synchronize server state with the client.
+In a typical React context, when we refer to "state management", we're primarily discussing how we synchronize the server state with the client.
 A more apt term could be "cache management" because the server is the source of truth and the client state is mostly functioning as a cache.

 Popular caching solutions in React include: